 - ECC and many transfer institutions require a Diversity and/or a Multicultural course as a graduation requirement.
-Courses that fulfill this requirement at ECC include options in Humanities, Fine Arts, Behavioral Science and Social Science.
-See your academic advisor or view Associate in Arts, Associate in Science, or Associate in Engineering Science details in the ECC catalog to view options.
+Courses that fulfill this requirement at ECC include options in Humanities, Fine Arts, Behavioral Science, and Social Science.
+See your academic advisor or view the details of Associate in Arts, Associate in Science, or Associate in Engineering Science in the ECC catalog to view options.

-- The Associate in Science & Associate in Engineering Science degrees do not include the entire IAI General Education Common Core (GECC) package.
-The AS & AES degrees allow for more math & science courses to be completed prior to transferring and better align with transfer institution 4-year plans.
+- The Associate in Science and Associate in Engineering Science degrees do not include the entire IAI General Education Common Core (GECC) package.
+The AS & AES degrees allow for more math & science courses to be completed before transferring and better align with transfer institution 4-year plans.

 Majoring in Biology?

 What specific majors are related to Biology?